Eramet sees high metal prices sustaining earnings this year

-PARIS, Feb 23 (Reuters) - Eramet ERMT.PA said on Wednesday that high metal prices supported a surge in its core earnings last year and should ensure similar profits at the French mining group in 2022.
+PARIS, Feb 23 (Reuters) - Eramet ERMT.PA said on Wednesday that high metal prices are likely to continue to drive earnings this year after a surge in the French nickel and manganese miner's core earnings in 2021.

 Eramet's full-year earnings before interest, tax, depreciation and amortisation (EBITDA), reached 1.051 billion euros ($1.19 billion), more than double a restated figure of 516 million euros for 2020.

-The group had targetted 2021 EBITDA of close to 1 billion euros.
+The group had targeted 2021 EBITDA of close to 1 billion euros.

-The company said a surge in metal prices, supported by a demand rebound following the initial impact of the pandemic, and increased mining output boosted Eramet's earnings and offset higher shipping and energy costs as well as production difficulties in New Caledonia, where it produces nickel.
-MET/L
+The company said a surge in metal prices, supported by a demand rebound following the initial impact of the pandemic, and increased mining output boosted its earnings and offset higher shipping and energy costs as well as production difficulties in New Caledonia.

 For this year, the group expects full-year EBITDA of around 1.2 billion euros, it said.